amcginlay/sns-webserver/README.md

   --output text \
 )
 ```
 - Look in the first browser tab.
-The webserver will have output the SNS subscription token.
+The webserver will have output the **SNS Subscription Token**.
 You'll need it for the next command
 - Confirm the subscription
 ```
 aws sns confirm-subscription --topic-arn ${topic} --token <SNS_SUBSCRIPTION_TOKEN>